Pruning Snapdragons

 Step 3 – Continue deadheading regularly

-Step 4 – Cut back snapdragons to the ground when all flowers are spent
+Step 4 – Cut back snapdragons by about one third when all flowers are spent

 Step 5 – Keep watering trimmed plant to encourage fall growth and flowers